peteroupc/html3dutil/doc/H3DU.CurveEval.md

 * `n` (Type: Number) (optional)<br>
     Number of subdivisions of the curve to be drawn.
 Default is 24.
 * `u1` (Type: Number) (optional)<br>
     Starting point of the curve.
-Default is the starting coordinate given by the curve evaluator object, or 0 if not given.
+Default is the starting coordinate given by the <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a>, or 0 if not given.
 * `u2` (Type: Number) (optional)<br>
     Ending point of the curve.
-Default is the ending coordinate given by the curve evaluator object, or 1 if not given.
+Default is the ending coordinate given by the <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a>, or 1 if not given.

 #### Return Value

 This object.
 (Type: <a href="H3DU.CurveEval.md">H3DU.CurveEval</a>)

- <a name='H3DU.CurveEval_H3DU.CurveEval_evalOne'></a>
+ <a name='H3DU.CurveEval_evalOne'></a>
 ### H3DU.CurveEval#evalOne(mesh, u)

 Generates vertex positions and attributes based on a point